Uncompromising expertise everytime

-If you are thinking of buying an old house, it’s essential to always invest in a detailed survey.
+If you are thinking of buying a house, it’s essential to always invest in a detailed survey.
 It may be a further expense in the process, but it is far better to fully understand the extent of any necessary repairs before committing to a purchase.

 Before putting in a final offer, try to gauge some idea of the costs involved in any necessary renovation or repair works programme.
-At Carpenters, our surveyors will try to provide estimates, that you may be able to use when negotiating the final price to be paid for the property.
+At Carpenters, our surveyors are able to provide estimates, that you may be able to use when negotiating the final price to be paid for the property.

 Period buildings whilst offering a great deal of character and history can be difficult to fully understand.
-An incorrect diagnosis with a moisture problem for example can have disaster out effects on the fabric of the building!
+An incorrect diagnosis with a moisture problem, for example, can have a disasterous effects on the fabric of the building!

 Understanding the structure of the building is vital.
 Some properties that appear to be brick are, in fact, timber frame, while render coatings may cover a whole variety of unexpected materials.
 Never assume that, because one part of a wall is of a certain material, the whole house is the same: often a wide variety of materials are found in one building.
 Internally layers of plasterboard or dry-lining may be hiding all manner of problems.